materialsproject/fireworks/docs/index.rst

 * Monitoring of workflows through a web service *(future)*

-* Package many small jobs into a single large job (useful for running on HPC machines that stipulate a small number of large-CPU jobs). *(future)*
+* Package many small jobs into a single large job (useful for running on HPC machines that prefer a small number of large-CPU jobs). *(future)*

 Limitations
 ===========